Where are they now: every Eagles WR Carson Wentz has played with

 Josh Huff, 2014 3rd-Round Pick

 Huff recorded 13 catches for 72 yards during Carson’s rookie season.
-He was cut before the season’s end and now plays for the Calgary Stampeders in the Canadian Football League.
+He was cut before the season’s end and spent some time playing for the Calgary Stampeders in the Canadian Football League.

 Bryce Treggs, Undrafted Free Agent